 Host Region of The Open 8 Times

 Golf tourism is an important sector within the Angus tourism economy.
-It delivers £20m annually of economic impact and sustains 868 jobs (figs from 2012 national economic impact survey).
-In 2018 Angus was host region of The Open for the 8th time when it was held at Carnoustie Championship course.
+It delivers £20m annually of economic impact and sustains 868 jobs (Source: VisitScotland/Scottish Enterprise Scotland Golf Visitor Survey 2016).
+In 2018, Angus was host region of The Open for the 8th time when it was held at Carnoustie Championship course.
 The Open is one of golf’s biggest tournaments and in 2018 it attracted 172,000 spectators to Carnoustie, and delivered an economic impact of £21m to Angus.
 Major events are a catalyst for growth, providing a global platform to promote Angus to a wide audience.

 Carnoustie Country Destination Campaign

 Carnoustie Country is the regional golf destination campaign which is delivered in partnership with local industry.
 The Carnoustie Country destination includes 34 courses within less than an hours’ drive of Carnoustie and extends beyond Angus including all of Dundee, the north tip of Fife and east Perthshire.
 The aim of the campaign is to grow the volume and value of golf tourism for businesses and is an example of industry and public sector working together to improve product and services and to promote the region as a destination of first choice for golf visitors to Scotland.

 In April 2018, the Golf Carnoustie Country industry business plan was launched which laid out an ambitious framework for growth.
 The collective aim was to grow the value of golf tourism to £30m by 2022 by focusing on 4 strategic themes: data collection, partnership & networking, product development, and marketing.